pbrisbin/pbrisbin.com/_posts/2013-09-21-on_staticness.md

 as a locally-hosted web-app is just not there any more.
 With that value gone, things like power outages, harddrive failures, Comcast, etc which bring my site down become unacceptable.
-It's too easy to have something which requires almost no maintenance while still giving me the control I want over how it's configured and served.
+It's too easy to have something which requires almost no maintenance while still giving me the control and work-flow I want.

 I realize I could've moved my site as-is to a VPS and no longer been at the whim of Comcast and NSTAR, but that wouldn't decrease the